git-ahsan/Global-Sales-Data-Analysis-2025/README.md

 GROUP BY "Category", "Customer Gender"
 ORDER BY "Category";
 ```
-6. **What is the Total revenue, TotalC COGS, and Total profit for each country, sorted by Total profit for the month of January, 2025?**:
+6. **What is the Total revenue, Total COGS, and Total profit for each country, sorted by Total profit for the month of January, 2025?**:
 ```sql
 select "Country",
 	sum("Sales Revenue") as "Total Revenue",